Operational Resilience in Australia

 1. Strengthening Operational Resilience

-• Operational risks, such as cyber incidents, IT failures, and third-party vulnerabilities, pose significant threats to financial institutions.
+- Operational risks, such as cyber attacks, information technology failures and risks related to third-party suppliers, represent significant challenges for financial institutions.

-• CPS 230 mandates a proactive approach to risk management, ensuring institutions can prevent, respond to, and recover from operational disruptions.
+- CPS 230 requires a risk-based approach to managing these risks, thereby enabling institutions to prevent, respond to, and recover from operational disruption.

 2. Safeguarding Consumer Trust